-Makerspaces are valuable because students get their first experience of the practical aspects of projects and they can gain confidence in their skills and competences.
+Makerspaces are valuable because students get their first experience of the practical aspects of projects and they can gain confidence in their skills and competencies.

 Makerspaces are taking over:

-Design Changes to Future Schools – Natural Lighting
+Design Changes for Future Schools – Natural Lighting

 Improvements are vital when dealing with classrooms and learning spaces.